dmaivel/sharedgl/README.md

 For detailed build instructions for Windows, visit the [Windows section](#windows-in-a-vm).

-If on linux, some applications may require an explicit `libGLX`, so run `ln -s libGL.so.1 libGLX.so.0` in `build` to make a symlink.

 # Usage
 The server must be started on the host before running any clients.
 Note that the server can only be ran on Linux.